 Netflix Got Hacked and E-mail Changed – How To Get Account Back

-The only way you could have missed Netflix is if you were living under a rock on a remote island.
-The video streaming service has over 120 million paid subscriptions, making it one of the most popular such services in the world.
-That also makes it a prime target for hackers who want to enjoy movies and TV shows while letting someone else foot the bill.
+It’s possble that you haven’t heard of Netflix – perhaps you’ve been living under a rock on a remote island.
+With more than 150 million subscribers (as of September 2019) the video streaming service is one of the most popular television and movie providers in the world.
+Unfortunately, the reach and depth of Netflix programming also makes the service, and its individual subscribers, a tempting target for hackers who would like to enjoy movies and TV shows while letting someone else foot the bill.

 How to Tell If Your Account Got Hacked?

-Hackers use a wide range of methods to get a hold of someone’s Netflix account.
+Hackers use a wide range of methods to get access to someone’s Netflix account.
 Sometimes they hack into an account and keep using the same credentials, and they want to get away with watching movies undetected for as long as possible.
 But some hackers change the password and e-mail of the account, effectively locking the original owner out.

 Account Breach Without Information Changes

-The easiest way to tell if someone was using your account is to see the recently watched tab on Netflix.
+The easiest way to tell if someone has been using your account is to check the recently watched tab on Netflix.
 If you see a movie or TV show there that you didn’t watch recently, odds are that your account is being used by someone else.
 You should change your password immediately, to make sure that the damage doesn’t get any worse and to prevent the hacker from using your account again.

 Here is how you can make sure that suspicious activity took place on your Netflix account: